 - (252) 453-4336

 Mike Dianna’s Grill Room has become a legendary Outer Banks restaurant.
-Fine dining with a casual atmosphere, it is most well known for its excellently prepared meats — offering all-natural and USDA Prime beef, lamb, chicken and veal — cooked over a hardwood grill.
+Fine dining with a casual atmosphere, it is most well known for its excellently prepared meats — offering all-natural and USDA Prime beef, pork, chicken and veal — cooked over a hardwood grill.
 The fresh, local seafood is treated just as beautifully, and there are daily pasta specials.
-The distinctive wine selection has won Wine Spectator’s Award of Excellence for the past five years.
-They have an outdoor deck and bar with live music Monday through Friday in season.
+The distinctive wine selection has won Wine Spectator’s Award of Excellence for the past nine years.
+They have an outdoor deck and bar with live music seven days a week in season.
 From Memorial Day through Labor Day they serve lunch outside on the deck daily, starting at noon.
 The restaurant opens for dinner at 5 p.m.; reservations are recommended.
 Most nights they serve beverages until midnight.
 They are kid friendly and offer a kids’ menu.
 Mike Dianna’s Grill Room can accommodate rehearsal dinners, small intimate weddings and other family gatherings.